-Finding baby birds grounded is not an uncommon occurrence.
-In the spring, fledglings are learning to fly and it takes many attempts for them to learn.
-This is all part of the natural process for birds and it is a crucial part of their development.
+Finding baby birds grounded is not uncommon.
+In the spring, fledglings are learning to fly, and it takes many attempts for them to learn.
+This is all part of the natural process for birds, and it is a crucial part of their development.
 Many species of baby birds will leave the nest and spend as many as 2-5 days on the ground before they can fly.
 Other birds may stay near the ground for up to two weeks.
 The parents will still feed and care for the baby while it’s on the ground, protecting it and teaching it life skills.
 Taking a baby bird into captivity denies them the opportunity to learn from their parents all the skills they will need to survive in the wild.

 If you suspect a nestling has fallen from the nest too early, pick it up and place it back in its nest.
 Birds do not have a developed sense of smell and they will not reject the baby if you touch it.
 If you can’t reach the nest, you can make one out of a strawberry basket lined with paper shreds, placed high in the tree.